 - will maintain a register of interests recording any such connections

 - will extricate itself from the relationship immediately should it accept funding in good faith and subsequently discover that any of the exclusions apply

 - reserves the right to publish information about major funders

 Transparify have recognized our commitment to accountability and transparency in their global rating of the financial transparency of major think tanks.
 For the third consecutive year it awarded IDS the highest five-star transparency rating.

 How we are governed

 As an independent charity, IDS is governed by a Board of Trustees, who are responsible for agreeing our overall strategy, setting policy, monitoring performance and promoting the interests of the Institute.

-The Board meets three times a year, in March, July and December, and IDS’ Director of Strategic Operations serves as Company Secretary.
+The Board meets three times a year, in March, July and December, and IDS’ Director of Finance and Operations serves as Company Secretary.
 See our current Board of Trustees.

 Strategic Leadership Group